Murder of Samuel Paty: French government response

 On 21 October a national memorial for Paty, prepared in consultation with his family, was held at the Sorbonne.
 President Macron awarded the Légion d'honneur posthumously to Paty.
 Texts read at the ceremony included Jean Jaurès's Lettre aux instituteurs et institutrices (lit. 'letter to the teachers').
 In an address of around 15 minutes, Macron described Paty as "a quiet hero" and stated that "we will not give up cartoons".
 Macron also announced that the "Sheikh Yassin Collective" founded by Sefrioui to support Hamas would be dissolved, as having been "directly implicated" in the murder.
 The government was reported to be preparing to dissolve a further fifty organizations connected with radical Islam.

 On 23 October, the Bibliothèque nationale de France published an introduction to Jaurès's letter, linking to a digitized version of its entire content.
 La Dépêche, the newspaper in which the letter had originally been published in 1888, republished the text a few days later.
 Meanwhile, minister Blanquer had selected the letter to be read in schools when pupils would return there after a two-week holiday (Paty had been murdered at the start of that holiday shortly after lessons had finished).
 The fact that only bowdlerized versions of Jaurès's letter had been distributed to the schools was criticised, for example in an article published in Libération, which prompted the minister to make the entire letter available, just in time for the commemorations for Paty which were held in schools all over France at 11:00 on Monday 2 November.
 That Monday was the first schoolday since the attack and the Prime Minister of France, Jean Castex, attended the commemoration at Paty's school, the Collège Bois-d'Aulne, which itself did not open to its pupils until the following day.
 During the commemorative ceremony on 2 November across France, more than 400 incidents of threats and interruptions were recorded; several youths were arrested.

+Although the French government promised to reinforce security in schools, another teacher, Dominique Bernard, was killed three years later in the 2023 Arras school stabbing, a similar incident.